jaromil/dotfiles/README.md

 # Jaromil's dotfiles

-Support both Zsh (and optionally oh-my-zsh) and Bash.
+This setup support both Bash and Zsh (and optionally oh-my-zsh) setups.

+My current daily driver is bash and is therefore more maintained.

 Quick Install: